FerretDB/FerretDB/website/blog/2023-10-19-install-ferretdb-mongodb-alternative-ubuntu.md

 Run `psql --version` to confirm that PostgreSQL is installed correctly.

-Before connecting to a PostgreSQL instance, do note that FerretDB requires that you have a `ferretdb` database on `PostgreSQL`, associated with a username and password credential.
+Before connecting to a PostgreSQL instance, do note that FerretDB requires that you have a `ferretdb` database on `PostgreSQL` associated with an authentication credential.

-To do this, we need to connect to the root instance of PostgreSQL with the user as `postgres`:
+To do this, we need to connect to the default PostgreSQL instance:

 ```sh
 sudo -u postgres psql